julzaza/wildwitchherbs/_posts/2025-12-04-winter-solstice-witchcraft.md

 - dream prophecy enhanced by herbs

 These omens shaped marriages, travel, planting, and spiritual work for the coming year.
 Some families kept a little notebook of their solstice dreams.
-You might be interested in [Solstice Dreaming: Mugwort, Wormwood & Prophetic Nights](/solstice-dreaming-mugwort-wormwood/).
-This guide will take your witchy dreams to the next level.

 ---